 Two Albanians arrested for money laundering after £10,000 is found in their VW Passat

-Two Albanians arrested after Preston police find £10,000 cash in their car An illegal immigrant and an asylum seeker arrested for money laundering after £10,000 found in their car

-Two Albanians have been found with £10,000 cash in their car after being stopped by police in Preston.

 On May 31, officers pulled over a VW Passat turning from Garstang Road into St Vincent’s Road, Fulwood.